asaikali/docker-compose-postgres/README.md

 The above section defines standard docker-compose file version number, and it also defines two volumes.
 The postgres volume will be used by the container running postgres, this means that the state of the postgres database will survive restarts of the container.
-Similarly, the 'pgadmin' volume will be used by the pgAdmin container to store its configuration settings across container restarts.
+Similarly, the `pgadmin` volume will be used by the pgAdmin container to store its configuration settings across container restarts.

-Docker compose will automatically create a single network that all the containers will be connected to. docker-compose derives the network name from te directory name of the `docker-compose.yml` in this example the network will be called `docker-compose-postgres_default`
+Docker compose will automatically create a single network that all the containers will be connected to and register them in DNS using the docker compose service name.
+This means that the pgAdmin container can find the postgres server using its docker-compose service name which is `postgres`. docker-compose derives the network name from the directory name containing the `docker-compose.yml` file.
+In this example the network name is `docker-compose-postgres_default`.

 # Setting up the PostgresSQL Container